Human-Rights

 The Trump administration’s ‘zero tolerance’ family separation policy forcibly removed over 5,500 children from their parents at the border, detaining them in cages at facilities described as ‘concentration camps’ by historians.
 Children as young as 4 months were taken, …

-Donald Trump Stephen Miller Jeff Sessions DHS ICE +2 more family-separation human-rights child-abuse immigration crimes-against-humanity
+Donald Trump Stephen Miller Jeff Sessions Department of Homeland Security Immigration and Customs Enforcement (ICE) +2 more family-separation human-rights child-abuse immigration crimes-against-humanity

 Read more →